The Gibb River Road

 .
 Travel must be limited to the months of March - November and only then by checking current road conditions

-and weather reports for possible effects of cyclone activity experienced.
+reports for possible effects of cyclone activity experienced.

 Once the dry season has settled in, the graders will make a couple of attempts to smooth out the worst of the ruts but they cannot cut out the corrugations.